adhithinm/cse15l-lab-reports/index.md

 #### What is the cat command and what does it do?

 The `cat` command reads in data from the file argument and displays that data as an output in terminal.
+It prints out the contents of a file.

 `no arguments`